samrocketman/ruby-gitlab-mirrors/README.md

 == Contributing to ruby-gitlab-mirrors

-* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
+* Check out the latest main to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
 * Fork the project.
 * Start a feature/bugfix branch.